Namsangee/doosan-robotics-ros-manual/source/tutorials/advanced_tutorials/mujoco_ros2_tutorial.rst

 1.  **Install MuJoCo**

     Download the appropriate version from the `official releases <https://github.com/google-deepmind/mujoco/releases>`_ and unzip it.
 For more details, refer to the `MuJoCo documentation <https://mujoco.org/>`_.
+    Download the zip or tar.gz file with the name containing (linux-x86_64) and extract it to your designated location.”

 2.  **Set Environment Variable**